-The 7M-GTE featured electronic fuel injection was just making its way into cars in the USA.
-We expect this feature on any car today, but back in the day, this was a very new technology.
+The 7M-GTE featured electronic fuel injection, which was just making its way into cars in the USA.
+We expect this feature on any car today, but back in the day, this was a relatively new technology and really helped put the 7M-GTE above the pack.
+Naturally, with a cast-iron cylinder the 7M-GTE is a heavy engine, but that’s to be expected with that material.

 - Production Run: 1986 – 1992